Skip to navigation Skip to content

 Non-Applied Exemptions

-Do not exempt customers if drug or alcohol misuse or dependence is the whole or main cause of their issues.
+An exemption cannot be granted where the reasons are wholly or mainly attributable to drug or alcohol dependency or misuse.
 Record a Non-Applied Exemption decision.
 See the Resources page for a list of Non-Applied Exemption types and codes.

-Drug or alcohol misuse often relates to Temporary Incapacity and Serious Illness (medical certificate) exemptions.
-Do not apply a Major Personal Crisis exemption if drug or alcohol misuse or dependence caused the crisis.
+Drug or alcohol misuse often relates to Temporary Incapacity (medical certificate) exemptions.
+Do not apply a Major Personal Crisis exemption if drug or alcohol dependency or misuse caused the crisis.

 • different medical conditions, or

-• excluding drug or alcohol misuse or dependence
+• excluding drug or alcohol dependency or misuse

-Drug or alcohol misuse or dependence Non-Applied Exemptions do not apply to Community Development Program (CDP) job seekers.
+Drug or alcohol dependency or misuse Non-Applied Exemptions do not apply to Remote Australia Employment Service (RAES) job seekers.

 Dad and Partner Pay (DAP) job seekers